ChineseChessSet3

 Getting started

 At the start of the game, each player places their pieces on the board as shown on the right.
-Red usually starts, then they take turns to move one piece each go.
-You can capture your opponents’ pieces by landing on them, with the ultimate goal being to kill the enemy’s general in order to win the game.
+Red usually starts, then players take turns to move one piece each turn.

 The pieces